pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 object/person/v1/schema
 ```

-The schema property typically contains as value a JSON schema which describes this object.
-For the person object, the schema could for example look like this:
+The schema property typically contains as value a JSON schema, which describes this object.
+For the person object, the schema could, for example, look like this:

 ```json
 {